26 December 2014

 Critics complain that this is really cobbled together from about three of the TV episodes rather than being a new idea or plot, and that may be the case; but as an introduction to Dad's Army, and indeed a caricatured overview of how the home guard functioned in the war, this is hard to beat.

-I had forgotten the majority of the story, and enjoyed it very much.
+I had forgotten the majority of the story, and liked it very much.

 Review copyright Sue's DVD Reviews